THE OMERTA GROUP

 11.5 All of these requests may be forwarded on to a third party provider who is involved in the processing of your Personal Data on our behalf.

-11.6 If you would like to exercise any of the rights set out above, please contact us at the address below.
+11.6 If you would like to exercise any of the rights set out above, please contact us by clicking here.

 11.7 Usually we will have a month to respond to such a request, but we may, in the case of a complex request, require a further two months to respond.
 We will tell you if this is the case.